safra36/RageMP-BigData/README.md

     @param eventName the event which is defined on client-side (just a normal event name)
     @param DataArray It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!

-    @callback dataReceived Optinal callback triggers when the data is received in full by the client */ mp.players.callBig(eventName, DataArray)
+ */
+mp.players.callBig(eventName, DataArray)